Search API Connector Documentation

 - Select LinkedIn Pages from the drop-down list of applications

-- Under Authorization, click Connect to LinkedIn Pages
+- Under Authorization, click Connect to LinkedIn (if you haven't already).

 - You will be directed to LinkedIn and asked to authorize the connection.
 Click Allow.

 - You’ll now be returned to your Google Sheet, and can verify that your LinkedIn API connection is active.